-Rainwater fittings Main walls Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are a mix of cast iron and PVC.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+There are half round UPVC gutters in place, which connect to suitable downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of traditional stone construction.
+The main property is of traditional stone construction.
 The walls have a pointed external finish.
 The walls are approximately 600mm thick.
-The rear projection appears to be of solid stone/block wall construction.
-The wall have a pointed external finish.
-The walls are approximately 350mm thick.
+The rear extension appears to be of cavity brick construction.
+The walls have a roughcast external finish.
+The walls are approximately 320mm thick.
+I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction, in line with regulations in place at the time.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access doors are of UPVC double glazed design.
+Windows: The windows are of a mixed style consisting of double glazed UPVC and timber units.
+There are some double glazed velux windows.
+Doors: The access doors are of timber and glazed design.
 The roof design incorporates timber fascias and exposed eaves features.